 Home » Treatments » Limb Reconstruction » Limb Realignment

-There are several surgical techniques available for limb realignment, and the choice of procedure depends on the specific condition and the patient’s individual needs.
-The surgeon will determine the most appropriate technique for an individual orthopaedic condition, considering the patient’s general health.
+There are several surgical techniques available for limb realignment.
+The choice of procedure depends on your condition and individual needs.
+The most common of these are:

 Norwest Private Hospital: (02) 8882 8882